ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 We will probably soon generate a complete mapping from RiC-O 0.2 to RiC-O 1.0.

 RiC-O 1.0, which is the first stable and complete version of RiC ontology, and thus a major milestone in the development of the standard, not only introduces some new components, but also brings some changes on the specifications of the v0.2 components: the qualified names, definitions, domains or ranges of some have changed.
-Besides, a few components have been removed.
+Besides, some components have been removed.
 In other words, RiC-O 1.0 is not, as a whole, compatible with RiC-O 0.2.
-This is why, **if you have been using RiC-O 0.2 extensively and want to move to the first official version of the RiC ontology (which we would recommend), you may need to migrate your data**.
+This is why, **if you have been using RiC-O 0.2 extensively and want to move to the first official version of the RiC ontology (which we would recommend), you may need to modify your data**.

 We will mainly **focus on the most significant changes made to RiC-O 0.2 components**, starting with the ones that concern the core of RiC-O (i.e. everything but the Relation classes and their properties).
 We will also emphasize some additions that may be very useful in some projects.

-**Before migrating your data**, in order to get a more precise understanding of what has to be done in your dataset, **you should, in addition to reading this text**:
+**Before modifying your data**, in order to get a more precise understanding of what has to be done in your dataset, **you should, in addition to reading this text**:
 - **open the ontology file in an OWL ontology editor, browse it or directly search the component you have in mind**; any change made to an existing component has been documented precisely;
 - **have a look at the three CSV files provided**, whose last column lists the changes made from RiC-O 0.2 for each component.